Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 Hill, who is now a professor of social policy, law and women's and gender studies at Brandeis University, called for a "neutral body" to investigate the allegations.
 She says Senate members have already indicated "the presumptions they have about the claims that have been made."

-Senate Majority Leader Mitch McConnell later announced that a staff attorney, not senators, would be questioning Kavanaugh and Blasey Ford.
+Senate Majority Leader Mitch McConnell later announced that a staff attorney, not senators, would be questioning Kavanaugh and Ford.
 Fellow Republican and Senate Judiciary Chairman Chuck Grassley said it was an effort to "depoliticize the whole process."

 Hill says there is going to be an inherent power imbalance in the hearing — "the very least we can do is balance it out through a fair process."

-She found herself in a similar position to Blasey Ford when, in 1991, she came forward with allegations against Thomas.
+She found herself in a similar position to Ford when, in 1991, she came forward with allegations against Thomas.

 Hill had briefly worked with Thomas at the Equal Employment Opportunity Commission — but by the time interest in her story spiked, Hill had already left Washington, D.C., and was working as a law professor at the University of Oklahoma.